hihijazi/p3-cc-rs/README.md

 **Remember!** This code challenge has tests to help you check your work.
 You can run `pytest` to make sure your code is functional before submitting.

-We've provided you with a tool that you can use to test your code.
+We've also provided you with a tool that you can use to test your code.
 To use it, run `python debug.py` from the command line.
 This will start a `ipdb` session with your classes defined.
 You can test out the methods that you write here.
 You can add code to the `debug.py` file to define variables and create sample